 Hint: Depending on the image you choose, you might find better results with using a B&W image as an original.
 Even though the AKVIS program will convert it to B&W – sometimes the results are better when you start with a B&W image.

 Click the Save As button to save your image.

 There are many electronic cutting machines out there.
 They use a cartridge with a blade and ‘cut’ out images/shapes.
 Most of these cutting machines now have a cartridge to accommodate holding a ‘pen’ (in place of a blade).
 This allows the electronic cutting machine to ‘draw’ rather than ‘cut’.

 Most of these cutting machines have software associated with their company.
 There are also several third party software companies that work with the machine.
 Sure Cuts A Lot (SCAL) or Make The Cut (MTC) are two of them.
 This tutorial shows how to bring your Pen & Ink image into SCAL and utilize a cutting machine as a ‘drawing tool.

 Then go to Cutter -> Mat Size and set your mat size to your preference.
 This example shows a 12”x12”.

-Click on image, in SCAL go to Cutter then Preview and your traced AKVIS ArtWork Pen & Image image will display red.
+Click the image, in SCAL go to Cutter then Preview and your traced AKVIS ArtWork Pen & Image image will display red.

 Change your settings.

 Speed and Pressure -> Material – use the pull down arrow to select the type of material that is on your cutting mat.
-Click cut button.
+Click the Cut button.

 You will see a progress bar on your computer monitor.